-The St. Johns County School District is committed to providing a safe and secure environment for your child.
+The St. Johns County School District (SJCSD) is committed to providing a safe and secure environment for your child.
 Each St. Johns County school has an Emergency Operations Plan with incident specific procedures that is reviewed and practiced regularly.
 These plans have been formulated using Federal Emergency Operations Agency and Department of Education guidelines that conform to federal, state and local guidelines.
 They have been coordinated with St. Johns County Emergency Services including law enforcement, fire and rescue, and the Emergency Operations Center.
 All principals are linked to the District’s Crisis Management Team through telephone landlines, cellular phones and/or two way radios.
+SJCSD recognizes The Incident Command System (ICS), a nationally recognized organization structure that provides for role assignment and decision-making while planning for and responding to critical incidents of all types.

 Our school district works closely with local public safety officials using their expertise and input.
 Regular safety, health, security and fire inspections take place each year in all district schools.
 All district schools have been designated as shelters to be used in the event of a hurricane or other emergency requiring temporary shelter.
 Each school has a Safety Committee that meets a minimum of four times per year to discuss issues of safety and security.
-Fire drills are conducted each month beginning with two in August.
-We also practice tornado, lockdown, bomb and AED Response Drills and instruct students in procedures used for shelter in place drills.
+Fire drills are conducted each month beginning with two occurring in the first 20 days of school and one each month after.
+We also practice tornado, Active Shooter and AED Response Drills for all faculty/staff and students as well as procedures used for bomb threats and shelter-in-place drills.
 Bus evacuation drills are held once each semester.

-The Office of Safe Schools Information on Crisis Planning, suggests that schools clearly let families know they should not call the school’s direct line or come to the campus during an emergency.
-If the school has not been evacuated, calls could tie up desperately needed communication lines in and out of the school and parents’ cars could physically block law enforcement, fire/rescue and other first responders].
+The Office of Safe Schools Practical Information on Crisis Planning suggests that schools clearly let families know they should not call the school’s direct line or come to the campus during an emergency.
+If the school has not been evacuated, calls could tie up desperately needed communication lines in and out of the school and parents’ cars could physically block law enforcement, fire/rescue personnel and other first responders.
 Therefore, in the event of a crisis, we will communicate: